 - Epidemiology can inform interventions and is increasingly focused on clinical and population medicine, and on informing policy.
 Our new department brings together investigators who have demonstrated those abilities.

 - Epidemiology and Family Medicine faculty are co-leading the new and expanded Population Health portion of the new School of Medicine Curriculum.

 - A US healthcare system that is built to achieve the Institute for Healthcare Improvement's "triple aim" of better care, better health, and lower costs will require physician leaders with advanced training in public health and epidemiology.
 We want to be the place that trains those leaders.

 - The Epidemiology PhD and MPH Programs continue to thrive in the Division of Epidemiology.
 Students now have access to an even larger and more diverse portfolio of sponsored programs, investigators and resources and can thereby gain essential experience and mentorship that will enhance their abilities to create new knowledge that improves health, informs policy, and lowers costs.

-- The VCU Center on Human Needs (CHN) and the Ambulatory Care Outcomes Research Network (ACORN) are now the scholarly centerpiece of the VCU Center for Clinical and Translational Research (CCTR) Community Engagement Core, and ACORN is evolving to become a research enterprise that is guided by a serious commitment to full engagement of the community—to include community practitioners, patients, and the general public—as full partners in research.
+- The VCU Center on Society and Health (CSH; formerly known as the VCU Center on Human Needs) and the Ambulatory Care Outcomes Research Network (ACORN) are now the scholarly centerpiece of the VCU Center for Clinical and Translational Research (CCTR) Community Engagement Core, and ACORN is evolving to become a research enterprise that is guided by a serious commitment to full engagement of the community—to include community practitioners, patients, and the general public—as full partners in research.

 - The new department enhances the reputation and appeal of the Family Medicine teaching programs at a time when the demand for its graduates is likely to greatly increase in the face of an aging population and reforms that rightly place primary care at the foundation of a more just and effective US healthcare system.